Clivern/Beaver/README.md

 }
 ```

-And then run the application, application will auto run the migrations on start.
+And then run the application.

 ```bash
 $ go build beaver.go